jybsuper/jybsuper.github.io/_posts/2025-07-07-multiturn_forward_pass_cont.md

 The full benchmark code is available at [`/assets/codes/multiturn-forward-pass/benchmark.py`](https://github.com/jybsuper/jybsuper.github.io/blob/main/assets/codes/multiturn-forward-pass/benchmark.py).

+#### New Optimization: Sequence Packing (Not in Part 1)

+While revisiting the benchmarking setup, I realized there was an important optimization missing from Part 1: **sequence packing**.
+Instead of forwarding each turn separately (as in the naive approach), we can batch multiple turns together in a single forward pass.
+The naive batching approach, however, leads to excessive padding and wasted memory, since each turn grows in length and must be padded to the longest sequence in the batch.

+**Sequence packing** solves this by concatenating all samples in a batch into a single sequence, eliminating the need for padding.
+With a custom `get_unpad_data` function and Flash Attention's `flash_attn_varlen_func`, we can ensure that attention scores are computed correctly for each packed sequence, avoiding any cross-contamination between samples.

 #### Key Optimization: Message Batching

 A critical optimization differentiates this benchmark from the Part 1 prototypes: **intelligent message grouping**.
 Instead of processing each assistant message independently, I group consecutive messages that maintain the same representation when used as context.